 Perhaps the trickiest decision in designing a turboprop airliner is choosing the speed.
 The main point of such aircraft is economy, but speed for a turboprop simply equates to power, and power equates to fuel burn—not to mention engine mass and cost.
 Moreover, many aviation professionals argue that, over the ranges that such aircraft usually fly, the passenger barely notices even a 20% difference in cruising speed.
 A counter argument is that a faster aircraft can fly more services ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Manufacturers Pitch Powerful Engines For MA700".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Manufacturers Pitch Powerful Engines For MA700".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.